 Shackleton’s expedition didn’t go according to plan, however.
 Rather than crossing the Antarctic continent that winter, he and his team found themselves trapped at sea.
 It turns out the thick ice pack they encountered north of the mainland was much denser than anticipated, and the crew of the Endurance was quite simply, stuck.

-For nearly 10 months, the ship stayed caught within the ice.
+For nearly 10 months, the ship stayed trapped in the ice.
 At first, it drifted northward slowly, but as the ice around the Endurance began to push, press and squeeze against the ship once the weather started warming, the situation became more dire.
 On October 24, water started gushing into the ship.
 By November 21, it was gone.

 Shackleton and his team camped on sea ice to survive, but it was a temporary solution.
 Their ice floe split in two by early April and was very quickly disintegrating.
 On April 8, Shackleton ordered his men into the Endurance’s three lifeboats, and together they set out for the nearest land.
 Seven days later, all three boats arrived at Elephant Island, 150 miles north of the Antarctic Peninsula.
 Shackleton and his men were hungry, thirsty, and exhausted—having battled fierce winds and sub-zero temperatures through much of the journey.
 It was the first time any of them had stood on solid ground for 497 days.
 Unfortunately, they weren’t nearly out of the woods.